Average Reading Time: 4 minutes and 12 seconds

-A premier herb in Ayurveda, called Amalaki, has been shown in numerous studies to help maintain the health of the inner skin or epithelium of the body, and has also been shown to lower LDL’s and triglycerides, while raising HDL levels.
+A premier herb in Ayurveda, called Amalaki, has been shown in numerous studies to help maintain the health of the inner skin or epithelium of the body, and has also been shown to lower triglycerides while raising HDL levels.
 (8,9)

-Amalaki (Emblica officinalis) is well-known as one of the most potent sources of natural full spectrum vitamin C, which can only be derived from our foods.
-After much investigative research, it turns out that amalaki or 1 small amla berry has about 10 times more vitamin C than one orange.
-(10) Unlike most forms of vitamin C, which are acidic and cause loose stools at higher doses, amalaki is alkaline and aids in correcting and firming bowel movements.
-Amalaki has a long history of support for the health of the intestinal skin, and now studies are confirming the relationship between intestinal health and healthy cholesterol and blood sugar levels.
+Amalaki (Phyllanthus emblica) is well-known as one of the most potent sources of natural full spectrum vitamin C, which can only be derived from our foods.
+After much investigative research, it turns out that amalaki or 1 small amla berry has about 10 times more vitamin C than one orange by weight.
+(10) Unlike most forms of vitamin C, which are acidic and can cause loose stools at higher doses, amalaki is alkaline and aids in supporting and firming bowel movements.
+Amalaki has a long history of support for the health of the intestinal skin, and now studies are confirming the relationship between intestinal health and healthy cholesterol and blood sugar.
 (8,9)

-Linked to the health of the intestinal tract, amalaki was shown to support healthy HDL’s by an astonishing 18%.
-In addition, amalaki was linked to lower LDL oxidation levels by 17%, along with support for healthy triglycerides and VLDL’s.
+Linked to the health of the intestinal tract, amalaki was shown to increase HDL’s by an astonishing 18%.
+In addition, amalaki was linked to lower LDL oxidation levels by 17%, along with support for lower triglycerides.
 (11)

-Wrinkles, loss of collagen and aging skin on both the inside and outside, caused by high sugar and insulin levels, result in glycation and the production of AGEs (advanced glycation end-products).
-The AGEs are now thought to be as damaging as free radicals, and are responsible for many degenerative health concerns.
-Amalaki has been shown in numerous studies to support healthy blood sugar and insulin levels.
+Wrinkles, loss of collagen and aging skin on both the inside and outside, exacerbated by high sugar and insulin levels, result in glycation and the production of AGEs (advanced glycation end-products).
+The AGEs are now theorized to be as damaging as free radicals, and are believed to be responsible for many age-related degenerative health concerns.
+Amalaki has been shown in numerous studies to support healthy blood sugar.
 (8,9,11)

-The inner lining of the arteries are the most vulnerable to the ravages of glycation and oxidation, and may be the most important tissues of the body to maintain.
+The inner lining of the arteries are the most vulnerable to the ravages of glycation and oxidation, and, as a result, may be the most important tissues of the body to maintain.
 Studies show that amalaki supports the very delicate skin that lines the arteries and the skin that lines the intestines.
 Ayurveda considers amalaki a rasayana, which is an herbal classification for herbs that deliver mental and physical health and the reversal of aging.
 (12)